Nelbert Omolon: Sta. Lucia Realtors (2004–2010)

 Omolon scored a personal high 40 points on 11-of-16 shooting in the two-point area and hitting 4-of-5 beyond the arc with nine boards as Sta.
-Lucia earned its first ever outright semifinals slot on January 13, 2008 with a 123-106 rout over the Air21 Express.
+Lucia earned its first ever outright semifinals slot on January 13, 2008 with a 123–106 rout over Air21.
+He would continue to contribute to the team in their playoff run, and Sta.
+Lucia won the 2007–08 Philippine Cup over the Purefoods Chunkee Giants.
+He was later selected to the Mythical Second Team that season.